Multi-Domain Supervised Contrastive Learning for UAV Radio-Frequency Open-Set Recognition: Experiments

 \subsection{Ablation Experiment}

-To verify the effectiveness of the constructed TransformerEncoder, supervised contrastive learning and the denoising preprocessing module in the proposed Open-RFNet, the ablation experiments are conducted for open-set recognition.
-We first verify the importance of the introduced TransformerEncoder and supervised contrastive learning, which are shown in Table \ref{table_5}.
+Before presenting the ablation results, we clarify the definitions of the comparison models used in this section.
+SupResNet refers to a ResNet backbone equipped only with the supervised contrastive learning module.
+TransNet denotes a model where the ResNet is replaced by the proposed TE, without using supervised contrastive learning.
+These two models are designed to isolate the effects of the TE and the supervised contrastive learning, respectively, and serve as baseline variants for evaluating the contribution of each component in the proposed Open-RFNet.
+To verify the effectiveness of the constructed TE, supervised contrastive learning and the denoising preprocessing module in the proposed Open-RFNet, the ablation experiments are conducted for open-set recognition.
+We first verify the importance of the introduced TE and supervised contrastive learning, which as illustrated in Table~\ref{table_5}.
 The red values in the parentheses of the table represent the differences of the component missing models compared to Open-RFNet.
-It can be seen that when the TransformerEncoder or the supervised contrastive learning is introduced alone on the basis of ResNet, no performance improvement can be achieved.
+It can be seen that when the TE or the supervised contrastive learning is introduced alone on the basis of ResNet, no performance improvement can be achieved.
 However, if both the Transformer structure and the supervised contrastive learning are added simultaneously, a significant improvement in recognition performance can be obtained.
-Specifically, the KAR of TransNet with the TransformerEncoder introduced alone is only 95.79$\%_{}$, and the UAR is 87.6$\%_{}$.
+Specifically, the KAR of TransNet with the TE introduced alone is only 95.79$\%_{}$, and the UAR is 87.6$\%_{}$.
 Compared with the ResNet, they decrease by 0.73$\%_{}$ and 3.68$\%_{}$ respectively.
-This indicates that the recognition performance deteriorates both in the known classifications and the unknown classifications, especially for the unknown classifications.
+This indicates that the recognition performance deteriorates both in the known classifications and the unknown classifications, especially for the latter.
 After introducing the supervised contrastive learning only, the KAR and UAR also decrease by 0.77$\%_{}$ and 0.8$\%_{}$ respectively.
-Yet, after adding both the TransformerEncoder and the supervised contrastive learning, the TKR decreases by 1.4$\%_{}$, while the TUR increases by 4.8$\%_{}$, This implies that we sacrifice a certain recognition performance of the known classifications in exchange for a huge performance improvement in the recognition of the unknown classifications.
+Yet, after adding both the TE and the supervised contrastive learning, the TKR decreases by 1.4$\%_{}$, while the TUR increases by 4.8$\%_{}$.
+This implies that we sacrifice a certain recognition performance of the known classifications in exchange for a huge performance improvement in the recognition of the unknown classifications.
 From the perspective of the overall recognition performance, we find that the proposed Open-RFNet is more balanced and has better performance in the recognition of both the known and the unknown classifications.
 Additionally, we verify the effectiveness of the proposed denoising preprocessing.
-The results are shown in Table \ref{table_6}.
+The results are shown in Table~\ref{table_6}.
 The red values in the parentheses of the table represent the differences between the denoised model and the noisy model.
 It can be clearly observed that after data denoising, the open-set recognition performance has been significantly improved compared with the noisy data.
 Specifically, in the noisy data, the IG-OpenMax algorithm performs poorly on each model, with the highest accuracy for the unknown classification recognition being only 66.08$\%_{}$ and the lowest being 52.16$\%_{}$, indicating a relatively low recognition performance.
 After denoising preprocessing, the recognition performance for the unknown classifications increased significantly, where the highest is 96.08$\%_{}$ and the lowest is 87.6$\%_{}$.